Are Heinz Baked Beans Healthy?

 It’s recommended to only heat the beans you need and remove the remainder of the beans from the can and place in an airtight container in the fridge to use within two days.

-Conclusion: Are Heinz baked beans healthy?
+Conclusion: Are Heinz Baked Beans Healthy?

 However, they are high in salt and the classic recipe does contain added sugar.
 Your healthiest option is to choose the no added sugar Heinz Beanz variety and enjoy them as part of a nutritional and balanced diet.